 If you struggle to create a crisp and symmetrical square it may be due to a wonky edge on your fabric.
 You can adjust this by following these steps.

 The fabric stiffener needs to be sandwiched between the 2 pieces of fabric.
-To start, lay the first piece with the right side facing up, then place the fabric stiffener on top and finally laying the other fabric piece face down.
+To start, lay the first piece with the right side facing up, then place the other fabric face down and then the stiffener on top.

-Pin or clip the edges into place, sew with a quarter inch seam on 3 sides.
+Pin or clip the edges into place, sew with a quarter inch seam on all sides making sure you leave a 2-3 inch gape to turn through once you are done.

 If you don’t feel confident in cutting the corner you can draw a line across using your ruler.
 This will give you a helpful guide to follow in cutting.